Webners1/OStrike/packages/frontend/cypress/TEST.md

         1. Can test with firefox or chromium-based browsers as well, but will need to change the command in `package.json` ,
      5. Test websites
         1. squeeth, at `localhost:3000`
-        2. uniswap lp page to lp oSQTH
+        2. uniswap lp page to lp SBCH
   2. Test setup

      1. Make sure `synpress` and `dotenv-cli` packages are installed successfully with `package.json`